flutter-tizen/flutter-tizen/doc/configure-device.md

    End /dev/sdc format
    ```

 1. Download the Tizen OS image.
-Visit the links below and download two files for boot and platform.
-The file names end with `.tar.gz`.
-Choose Tizen 6.0 (arm) if you are not sure which one to download.
+Visit the links below and download two `.tar.gz` files (for boot and platform).
+Choose Tizen 6.0 (arm) if you are not sure which image to download.

    | Tizen version | Image type | Latest image |
    |-|-|-|